Information Commons Technology

 You must have a BPL library card or purchase a one-day guest card in order to use a computer.

 The Info Commons has seven meeting rooms that Adult cardholders (age 17 and older) are welcome to reserve directly.
 Each meeting room offers a flatscreen display to facilitate instruction, webinars, and collaboration.
 The largest of the seven meeting rooms (Meeting Room 4) features a SMART board interactive whiteboard.
-(Please note that as of December 2013, the SMART Board is not working.
-We will fix it as soon as possible.)
+The SMART Board is currently out of service (March 2014).
 All displays include speakers and the appropriate cables to connect to your own device (the library does not provide laptops) for audio as well as video.
-As of October 30, 2013, the audio output with the VGA cable for the flatscreen is not working.
-We hope to have this fixed as soon as possible.
 Central Library's wireless Internet access is available throughout the space, but there is also a data jack in each room.

 Certain file types are playable or viewable on the flatscreens (although not on the SMART Board in Room 4) directly from USB flash drives: .mp3, .jpg, .avi, .mkv, .asf, .wmv, .mp4, .3gp, .vro, .mpg, .mpeg, .ts, .tp, .trp, .m2ts, .mts, .webm, .divx.